Top tips to creating a great impression at interviews

 The person (or people) you’re meeting want to look beyond the accomplishments and skills to get an insight into your ability to perform well under ‘test’ conditions.

-Though it seems daunting, this provides the ultimate platform for you to showcase your personality, work ethics and practical skills.
+Though an interview seems daunting, this provides the ultimate platform for you to showcase your personality, work ethics and practical skills.
 But how do you stand out from the rest of the pack?

 Don’t curb your enthusiasm – express it